 My friend, Miranda, from Live Free Miranda moved into a new rental about the same time as we moved into our new home.
-I watched along on her Instagram stories as she whipped through her ENTIRE rental as I painted only one room in our house.
-Granted, the room I tackled was large, had tall ceilings and about 100 small nichos (nooks).
+I watched along, on her Instagram stories as she whipped through painting her ENTIRE rental home, as I painted only one room in our house.
+Granted, the room I tackled was large, had very tall ceilings and about 100 small nichos (Southwest term for nooks).
 But still, I could not believe how amazingly fast Miranda was going compared to me and it all seemed to be because of her Home Right sprayer.

-After I had taped everything and given all trim two coats with a small trim brush, it was time to start doing the rest of the wall.
+After I had taped everything off and given all trim and the ceiling lines two coats with a small trim brush, it was time to start doing the rest of the wall.
 I brought all the furniture in my office to the center of the room and covered it with plastic.
 I also covered the carpet where I was working to prevent potential overspray.

 One thing that I REALLY liked about the HomeRight Super Finish Max Extra was that there was no need to thin the paint.
 I poured directly from my paint can to the canister!

 The manual guides through deciding which nozzles and tips to use based on the type of paint you are using and what application are you using the paint on.
-It is strong enough to paint small furniture projects but can also handle your outdoor deck.
+This particular model has a strong enough motor to paint small furniture projects but can also handle your outdoor deck!